mac-bsa/pack-search/README.md

 ## User Story

-* As a parent of a Cub Scout age youth I want to find a good Pack for my family
+* As a parent of a Cub Scout age youth I want to find a Pack that is a good fit for my family
 * Given I go to http://www.signup4scouting.org
 * When I select one or more options of distance from, meeting night, unit dues, unit gender, and/or school affiliation
-* Then units meeting the criteria are displayed on a map
+* Then units meeting my criteria are displayed on a map

 ## References